-The two OEM holes that will be used to mount the caliper mounting bracket (1) need to be modified.
-Drill a .332 diameter hole through both holes, Figure 1, then tap 3/8-24 UNF (fine thread).
+The two stock holes that will be used to mount the caliper mounting bracket (1) need to be modified, as shown in Figure 1.
+Drill a .332 diameter hole through the two holes, then tap 3/8-24 UNF (fine thread).
 Countersink the holes to .438 x 90°.
-The "ears" that protrude to form a "C" shape need to be removed to facilitate the installation of the Wilwood kit.
+The "ears" that protrude to form a "C" shape need to be removed to facilitate the installation of the Wilwood caliper (16).
 Using the bracket as a template, mark two cut marks on the steering arm.
 Remove as little as necessary from the "C" shape, being careful not to cut away any of the mounting holes required to bolt on the bracket.